Information for customers on cyber incident

 Qantas is emailing affected customers aged 15 and above for whom we hold an email address to advise them of the types of their personal data that was contained in the impacted system and provide advice and support.
 Please ensure you check your junk/spam folder.

 To provide our Qantas Frequent Flyers with further visibility, you will be able to view the types of your data that were held on the compromised system once you are logged into your account.
-We expect this capability will be available from later this week.
+The capability is now available.

 Support for customers: